-Once schools started to re-open following the first lockdown, it was brought to our attention that some children and young people did not return to full-time education alongside their peers, as their school could not cope with their complex support needs along with COVID regulations.
-This was resulting in parent carers unable to work as they had to return to their full-time caring duties.
-Some children were not at school at all due to insufficient places available at Special Schools, whilst others were not at school full-time because their social anxiety and resultant behaviours meant that the school or the child could not cope.
+Once schools started to re-open following the first lock-down, it was brought to our attention that some children and young people did not return to full-time education alongside their peers, because their school could not cope with their complex support needs along with COVID regulations.
+This was resulting in parent carers unable to work as they had to continue to their full-time caring duties.

 In response, BOSP launched an emergency project to provide weekday care support for these children and young people.
-This enabled families to remain working whilst reducing the children and young people's isolation, providing them with the social stimulus, confidence and life skills required to enable them to be as independent as they possibly can be.
+This enabled families to remain working whilst BOSP provided learning and developmental opportunities during the week with the aim of reducing the children and young people's isolation and providing them with the social stimulus, confidence and life skills required to enable them to be as independent as they possibly can be.